CharlotteJames/conda-hpc-snakemake-example/README.md

 ### Adapt the bash pipeline to work with snakemake

 Look at `code/Snakefile`: this is a snakemake workflow for the analysis.
-1. Compare this to the commands in `run_analysis.sh`.
+1. Compare this to the commands in `code/practical_1/run_analysis.sh`.
 What commands aren't executed by the Snakefile?
 2. Execute snakemake with a dry run (`snakemake -n`) -- what error(s) do you see?
 3. Look at `make_config.sh`: which parts of the pipeline are missing?
 Complete and execute.
 4. Run snakemake with a dry run again -- the errors should have gone.